poshea48/bdd_course_rails5/README.md

-Listing articles feature test
+Show article feature test
 - create branch
-- create 2 articles to display
+- create 1 article to display
 -
-- list the 2 articles
+- show the article title and details
 -
-- expect both articles to show title and body
+- expect article to show title and body

 This is the repo of the BDD course with Rails 5 - Alpha blog